damenturnbull/zencharts/README.md

 ####
     $ npm install

 The repo includes a small nodejs server local use.
+Alternatively, gulp is configured with a server.

 ####
     $ node server.js
+    // OR
+    $ gulp

 Browser access via http://127.0.0.1:8080/